 As a founder, you want people to be invested in your startup’s long-term success.

-We’ll break it down for you by explaining how equity shares are taxed and the potential impacts of an 83(b) election.
+One easily-overlooked but critical detail to get right is: filing the 83(b) election in a timely way.
+We’ll break it down for you by explaining how equity shares are taxed and the potential impact of an 83(b) election.

 What is an 83(b) election?